shefroyrowe/Hover-glow-text/README.md

 Box shadow glow effect with css

-A simple block of of text that can be changed to anything you want, that lights up abd transforms when hovered over.
+A simple block of of text that can be changed to anything you want, that lights up and transforms when hovered over.

 Enjoy.